sscien/MSI_hg38/README.md

 Changelog: updated paths in katmai

 Versions:
+1.5: Compatible with v1.4; Dockerized MSI_hg38 v1.4 pipeline to work on compute1

 1.4: Compatible with v1.3; Fixed bugs for querying matched tumor-normal pairs; Added run_name for analysis description file.